What is a VC Term Sheet?

 Pre-Money vs. Post-Money Valuation

-Pre-money valuation simply refers the value of the company before the financing round.
+Pre-money valuation simply refers to the value of the company before the financing round.

 On the other hand, the post-money valuation will account for the new investment(s) after the financing round.
 The post-money valuation will be calculated as the pre-money valuation plus the newly raised financing amount.